Do you know segmenting your email marketing lists can improve conversion rates?

 1. Frequent Buyers

 This group purchases something from you at least monthly.
-They like your brand and are obviously interested in your products, so you target them by:
+They like your brand and are interested in your products, so you target them by:

-- Upselling product or plan upgrades.
+- Upselling products or plan upgrades.

 - Offering promotional deals.

 - Promoting new features or products.

 This group bought one of your products six months ago but hasn’t returned.
 Or maybe they used to be a frequent buyer, but fell off the grid.

 The first step is to analyze the data you have on your customer base.
 For example, look carefully at when a buyer purchased a product and if they’ve purchased it since.
 You might also want to look at the products purchased, how much was spent, and when they bought them.

 Then, you can target your emails by drawing them back to your brand by: